clojurebridge-minneapolis/track1-chatter/clojure-parts.md

 both considered "associate" data structures.
 Maps associate their keys with values, vectors associate their index with values.

-Maps are used everyhwere in clojure and are often used where other languages would use classes.
+Maps are used everyhwere in Clojure and are often used where other languages would use classes.

 ## map, fn

-Map has another meaning in clojure, it's a way of walking over a collection, apply a function to each element in the collection, and returning a new collection of the results.
+Map has another meaning in Clojure, it's a way of walking over a collection, apply a function to each element in the collection, and returning a new collection of the results.